-Services not covered by Medicare Not covered under any condition Covered only under specific conditions The following services and items are excluded from coverage under the transplant program: Transplants performed in a non-Medicare-certified transplant facility.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Optional, additional, or deluxe features or accessories to durable medical equipment, corrective appliances or prosthetics which are primarily for the comfort or convenience of the member, or for ambulation primarily in the community, including but not limited to home and car remodeling or modification, and exercise equipment.
+Immunizations for foreign travel purposes. ✓ The following services and items are excluded from coverage under the transplant program: Transplants performed in a non-Medicare-certified transplant facility.
 Non-Medicare-covered organ transplants.
 Transplant services, including donor costs, when the transplant recipient is not a member.
 Artificial or non-human organs.
 Transportation of any potential donor for typing and matching.
 Services for which government funding or other insurance coverage is available.
 Transportation services, except as covered in accordance with Medicare guidelines.
 Food and housing costs, except as covered in accordance with Medicare guidelines.
 Storage costs for any organ or bone marrow.
 Bone marrow transplants or stem cell transplantation, except as a treatment for an appropriate diagnosis as specifically stated in the Medicare coverage guidelines or in the Evidence of Coverage.